bujojo16/obfuskey/Documentation/obfuskey.md

 ## 5. Conclusion

 You were given an impersonal piece of data under the form of a phrase and asked to keep it secret, offline and safe in case you one day need it.
 By crafting yourself a couple of very personal passwords you can effectively protect it enough so that you don't have to keep it secret anymore.

+Because of the recursiveness of the algorithm, knowing some of the characters in the passwords are not giving away original seedphrase words therefore giving yourself hints is not compromising the global security.

 Given you use more than one password, trying to break it using every possible character combination amounts to *very big* numbers of possibilities, each  of them having to be compared to the blockahin.